Skip to content

 CommandDescription

-wh thing head [--shape s] [--kind k] [--limit n] [--match glob] [--count] [--component id] [--exclude-components]Show current HEAD state.
+wh thing list [--shape s] [--kind k] [--limit n] [--cursor c] [--all] [--match glob] [--include-retracted] [--count] [--component id] [--exclude-components]Show current HEAD state.
 Use --count to return only the count of matching items.
 System-managed component infrastructure records are hidden by default.
 Use --exclude-components to also hide component-owned data things.

 wh thing resolve <wref>Resolve wref to thing identity